wistia/wistia-open-docs/_posts/embed-options.md

 endVideoBehavior      | string  | flash only.
 Behavior when the video ends: default/reset/loop. fullscreenButton      | boolean | Show fullscreen button.
 Default is true. pageUrl               | string  | The page that the embed thinks it's embedded on.
-Defaults to the current page. platformPreference    | string  | Accepts: 'flash', 'html5', or 'external'.
+Defaults to the current page. playerPreference    | string  | Accepts: 'flash', 'html5', or 'auto'.
 This specifies the preferred underlying video embed mechanism.
 If your specified type is not supported by a client it will seamlessly fallback to the other types.
-Defaults to 'flash'. playButton            | boolean | flash/external only.
+Defaults to 'auto'. playButton            | boolean | flash/external only.
 When true, display play button over video poster. playbar               | boolean | Show playbar.
 Default is true. playerColor           | string  | Set custom color on play button/controls.
 HTML5 player has access to custom play button color only.